scala/docs.scala-lang/_overviews/scala3-book/taste-hello-world.md

 ```

 When you run the command for the first time, two hidden directories will be created: `.bsp` and `.scala-build`.
 The first
-one contains the [Build Server Protocol](https://build-server-protocol.github.io/) information for IDEs, the second one contains the results
+one contains the [Build Server Protocol](https://build-server-protocol.github.io/) information for IDEs, and the second one contains the results
 of compilation.

 The command should produce similar output: